ucf-icorps/ucf-i-corps-syllabus-4-week/chapter4/in-class.md

     2. 3 min.
 Q & A critiques with Teaching Team

-3. Lecture on Customer Channels - 30 min.
+3. Lecture on Final Presentations - 30 min.

 ### Concepts Participants Should Understand